Pope Formosus: Legacy

-Following the death of Stephen VI, Formosus' body was reinterred in St Peter's Basilica.
+Following the death of Stephen VI, Formosus's body was reinterred in St Peter's Basilica.
 Further trials of this nature against deceased persons were banned, but Sergius III (904–911) reapproved the decisions against Formosus.
 Sergius demanded the re-ordination of the bishops consecrated by Formosus, who in turn had conferred orders on many other clerics, causing great confusion.
-Later, the validity of Formosus' pontificate was re-reinstated.
-The decision of Sergius with respect to Formosus has subsequently been universally disregarded by the Catholic Church, since Formosus' condemnation had little to do with piety and more to do with politics.
+Later, the validity of Formosus's pontificate was re-reinstated.
+The decision of Sergius with respect to Formosus has subsequently been universally disregarded by the Catholic Church, since Formosus's condemnation had little to do with piety and more to do with politics.

+Liudprand of Cremona's Account

+Few primary sources document the life of Formosus or the events of his posthumous Cadaver Synod, as it presented such a blight on the reputation of the Holy See.
+The most well-known account comes from Liudprand of Cremona (c.
+920-972), a historian, diplomat, and later Bishop of Cremona.
+His book, Antapodosis (Retribution) offers a secondhand account of the events, written roughly 60 years after the synod took place.
+Composed for the records of Bishop Recemundus of Elvira, Liudprand included Formosus as part of a wider analysis on late-Carolingian era Italy.

+Liudprand wrote Antapodosis during a period of exile from the court of King Berengar II of Italy.
+As Berengar held very loose familial connection to the Carolingian dynasty, his legitimacy relied on a perception of longstanding social stability.
+Liudprand sought to ruin this perception and discredit his rival.
+His work connected the desecration of Formosus’ body to a corrupt and chaotic church protected by Berengar’s predecessors.
+As a result, historians recognize that the coverage of the Cadaver Synod in Antapodosis likely contains added details that exaggerate the savagery of the event.